 Contact details: 00 353 873580709 firstname.lastname@example.org

-What I offer: Professional development training, mentoring, group and one-to-one work – indoors, outdoors and online.
+What I offer: Professional development, coaching and consultancy – indoors, outdoors and online.

 Emma Palmer (Bristol)